iq9/nesta/README.md

 **IMPORTANT:**

 * Use HTML Named-Entities [&amp;gt; and &amp;lt;] in place of greater-than [>] and less-than [<] symbols in your code, or you'll confuse Maruku, Haml, and/or UV.

+## Gotchas ##

+* **Categories** - Your category names in mexu.txt, and your category file names, must be entirely lower case and must match in spelling.
+Your Heading1 element in the category's markdown file can be proper-cased, which is what Nesta uses to build your Categories sidebar.
+If case doesn't match between menu.txt and filenames, those Categories will be missing from your sidebar.